Maurice Bowra: Academic career

 In his long career as an Oxford don Bowra had contact with a considerable portion of the English literary world, either as students or as colleagues.
 The character of Mr Samgrass in Evelyn Waugh's Brideshead Revisited is said to have been modelled on Bowra.
 Cyril Connolly, Henry Green, Anthony Powell and Kenneth Clark knew Bowra quite well when they were undergraduates.
 Clark called Bowra "the strongest influence in my life".
 Waugh marked his friend's election as Warden of Wadham by presenting him with a monkey-puzzle tree for his garden.

-Bowra and George Alfred Kolkhorst were avowed arch-enemies, though both were friends of John Betjeman.
-Betjeman records his appreciation of Bowra in his verse autobiography Summoned by Bells, in which he evokes an evening spent dining with Bowra in a passage that concludes: "I wandered back to Magdalen, certain then,/ As now, that Maurice Bowra’s company / Taught me far more than all my tutors did."
+John Betjeman recorded his appreciation of Bowra in his verse autobiography Summoned by Bells, in which he evokes an evening spent dining with Bowra in a passage that concludes: "I wandered back to Magdalen, certain then,/ As now, that Maurice Bowra's company / Taught me far more than all my tutors did."

 Though he was not in any sense religious, Bowra signed the petition (in favour of the Tridentine Catholic Mass) that became informally known as the Agatha Christie indult and regularly attended the Church of England services in his college's chapel.